iptc/sport-schema/docs/index.markdown

 [Explore IPTC Sport Schema SPARQL Playground](http://sport.iptc.org/dataset.html?tab=query&ds=/sport){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }

 If you haven't seen SPARQL before, it's quite simmilar to SQL.
-We have created many sample queries that can be used without any SPARQL knowledge.
+We have created some sample queries that can be used without any SPARQL knowledge.

-You can also run the example queries from your local machine using the arq tool from the Apache Jena project (or other SPARQL tools).
+You can also run the example queries from your local machine using the `arq` tool from the [Apache Jena project](https://jena.apache.org/) (or any other SPARQL-compatible tool).

-See the [running example queries](running-example-queries) page for more detailed information.
+See the [running example queries](/tools/running-example-queries) page for more detailed information.